LDS-Data/lds-church-discipline/README.md

 * Kirtland High Council Minutes
 * [Order of Aaron thesis](https://scholarsarchive.byu.edu/cgi/viewcontent.cgi?article=5669&context=etd)
 * 1940s _Improvement Era_ excommunication notices
+* _Modern Polygamy and Mormon Fundamentalism: The Generations after the Manifesto_ by Brian Hales

 When a source has been fully combed through, move it to [Sources Consulted](#sources-consulted).